diegozea/MIToS.jl/docs/src/MSA.md

 package.
 One advantage of use a sub-type of `ClusteringResult`is that you are able to use any method defined on `Clustering.jl` like `varinfo` (Variation of Information) for example.
-Also, you can use any clustering algorithm included in *Clustering.jl*, and convert its result to an `Clusters` object to use them with MIToS.
+Also, you can use any clustering algorithm included in *Clustering.jl*, and convert its result to an `Clusters` object to use it with MIToS.
 `MSA` defines the functions `nclusters` to get the resulting number of clusters, `counts` to get the number of sequences on each cluster and `assignments` to get the cluster number of each sequence.
 The most important method is `getweight`, which returns the weight of